Cheapest States to Register a Car in 2026

 EV buyers

-EV surcharges have surged in 2026.
-Twenty-eight states now charge $100 or more annually to make up for lost gas tax revenue.
-The cheapest states for EV registration are New Hampshire, Vermont, Pennsylvania, and Connecticut, none of which currently impose an EV-specific surcharge.
-The most expensive are Washington ($225), Indiana ($221), and Georgia ($214).
+EV surcharges jumped in 2026.
+Twenty-eight states now charge $100 or more a year to recoup gas tax they no longer collect.
+The cheapest places to register an EV are Arizona, Connecticut, Massachusetts, and New York, none of which currently charge an EV-specific surcharge.
+The priciest are New Jersey ($290), Michigan ($267), and Pennsylvania ($250 under Act 85 of 2025).

 Luxury and high-MSRP vehicles